hwdsl2/docker-ipsec-vpn-server/README.md

 **Note:** If you cannot find IKEv2 details, IKEv2 may not be enabled in the container.
 Try updating the Docker image and container using instructions from the [Update Docker image](#update-docker-image) section.

-During IKEv2 setup, a new IKEv2 client `vpnclient` is created, with its configuration exported to `/etc/ipsec.d` **inside the container**.
+During IKEv2 setup, a new IKEv2 client (with default name `vpnclient`) is created, with its configuration exported to `/etc/ipsec.d` **inside the container**.
 To copy client config file(s) from the container to the current directory on the Docker host, you may use:

 ```bash
 # Check contents of /etc/ipsec.d in the container